A) Background and aim

 Since 2013, Historical Epidemiology has become an integral part of the research portfolio of the Anthropometrics and Historical Epidemiology Group.
-In this line of research, historical data is analysed with modern epidemiological methods and put in context to learn from the past for the present and the future.
-Here, we summarise our research activities on past viral pandemics in Switzerland.
+In this line of research, historical data is analysed with modern epidemiological methods and put in context to learn from the past for the present and future challenges.
+Here, we summarise our research activities on past pandemics in Switzerland.

 The current COVID-19 outbreak illustrates that the emergence of viral pandemics continues to be an immense challenge for public health and societies as a whole.
 Health policy makers would benefit from historical experience to increase risk awareness and inform decision making.
 However, valuable experiences from the past are not sufficiently accessible for researchers, policy makers, teachers, and the interested public.
 We aim to change that by digitising and thus making accessible archival data, and by extract the lessons to be learned from these data.

-At the moment, we focus on the following research projects:
+At the moment, we work on the following funded projects:

-Together with Dr. Oliver Grübner we were granted a small Kick start money grant from the Digital Society Initiative at the University of Zurich (DSI, Challenge Area Health).
-In fall 2020, a first exemplary interactive online data visualisation of the Bern pilot data will be realised.
+In 2020, together with Dr. Oliver Grübner, we were granted a small Kick start money grant from the Digital Society Initiative at the University of Zurich (DSI, Challenge Area Health) to realise a first draft of an interactive online data visualisation of the Bern 1918/1919 data as a R Shiny application.